Add Row

 While the Clean Water Act establishes national standards, states and counties have the authority to impose stricter limits.
 For example, counties like Los Angeles and Riverside in California enforce more stringent wastewater treatment requirements than the federal baseline.
 These local regulations respond to specific environmental needs and pollution targets unique to their regions.

-Steve Manny of CSI Environmental explains, "The federal mandate is the baseline, but counties like LA and Riverside can set more stringent wastewater treatment standards."
+Steve Manii of CSI Environmental explains, "The federal mandate is the baseline, but counties like Los Angeles and County can set more stringent wastewater treatment standards."

 Key Parameters Monitored in Wastewater Treatment Compliance